benkitia/personal-site/content/colophon.md

 ## Dedication

-This publication is dedicated to MF DOOM.
+This blog is dedicated to MF DOOM.